Adult right whale off Half

 to being a complement to Wikipedia's

-help of many others, I added large amounts of information to the
+of many others, I added large amounts of information to the

 The advantages of this approach is that Wikipedia has many more